1425 Black Champ Rd.

 • Websites that use a lot of different fonts and graphics just confuse the reader, making them go elsewhere.
 See how annoying this is?
 (If you couldn't read that, it asked, "See how annoying this is?")
 Why would anyone annoy their prospects with something like that?
 Some might think it "cute," but it's never "cute" to lose prospects.

 • Ever notice how so many websites use small type?
 That's great if you want to sell to teenagers, but if you want customers over 30, the fonts should be big enough to read.
-Or, at least they should be able to be modified by the person reading your site.
-How?

 • Your pages should load as quickly as possible.